nnamon/tisc-2021-1865-text-adventure/README.md

 **Description**

 ```
+PALINDROME's taunts are clear: they await us at the Tea Party hosted by the Mad Hatter and
+the March Hare.
+We need to gain access to it as soon as possible before it's over.

 The flowers said that the French Mouse was invited.
-But to what?
-Perhaps she hid the invitation in
+Perhaps she hid the invitation in her warren.
+It
-her warren.
-It is said that her home is decorated with all sorts of oddly shaped mirrors but the
+is said that her home is decorated with all sorts of oddly shaped mirrors but the tragic thing is
-tragic thing is that she's afraid of her own reflection.
+that she's afraid of her own reflection.

 The game is hosted at <CHANGE ME>:31337.